 Home to an incredibly pristine beach and peaceful atmosphere, South Carolina’s Kiawah Island, near Charleston, is at once laid-back and exclusive.
 It’s a gated community, with long beaches available primarily to residents and visitors staying in rental accommodations.
-The only public stretch of sand, Beachwalker Park, has a parking lot that only accommodates 100 cars—which means that if you’re lucky enough to snag one of them, you’ll have access to one of the least crowded sunny spots in the area.
+The only public stretch of sand, Beachwalker Park, has a parking lot that only accommodates 100 cars—if you’re lucky enough to snag one of them, you’ll have access to one of the least crowded sunny spots in the area.

 Besides the beaches, golf and tennis are top draws.
-Kiawah’s Ocean Course hosted the 2012 PGA championships and will host the event again in 2021.
-On the island's top-of-the-line tennis courts, meanwhile, visitors can take lessons with pros amid woodsy scenery near the shore.
+Kiawah’s highly regarded Ocean Course has hosted PGA championships, and the island's tennis courts are set amid woodsy scenery near the shore.

 Despite their name, the White Mountains are decidedly green in the summertime.
 Located just a 2-hour drive from Boston, New Hampshire’s natural paradise offers every type of woodsy enjoyment imaginable.
 Scenic drives feature numerous overlooks with beautiful mountain views, but you’ll definitely want to get out of the car and explore on your own.
 Franconia Notch State Park is a gem for hikers, with trails showcasing everything from the majesty of Flume Gorge to the far-reaching vistas atop Cannon Mountain.
 Families can take on a number of kid-friendly hikes.

-For a stronger adrenaline rush, outdoor activities such as kayaking, canoeing, horseback riding, and even ziplining have become popular here.
-Later, you can drive to the top of Mount Washington, the highest peak in the northeast, or sit back and relax aboard the Mount Washington Cog Railway instead.
+For a stronger adrenaline rush, outdoor activities such as kayaking, canoeing, horseback riding, and ziplining have become popular here.
+Later, you can drive to the top of Mount Washington, the highest peak in the northeast, or sit back and relax aboard the Mount Washington Cog Railway.